Acktarius/ccx-mining_service/README.md

 # ccx-mining_service
 **LINUX ONLY**

-enable/disable ccx-mining service for CCX-BOX,
+install/enable/disable ccx-mining service for CCX-BOX, to be use in conjonction with Conceal Assistant

 if not use with a CCX-BOX, here are the prerequisite :